Sheco/cocain/README.md

             "name":"milk",
             // the resource is the type of resource, there are some different types
             // that behave differently, their behavior is described in the src/resources directory
-            // for example, liquid:
-            "resource": "liquid",
+            // standard is the default and the following line might be omited:
+            "type": "standard",
+            // container is the size of the container, how many units fit in this resource "capacity": 1000,
-            // amount is the total amount of liquid acquired, in mL.
+            // amount is the total units this resource has
+            // if it has a capacity, then it's amount*capacity
-            // if the amount is not specified, the resource is infinite
+            // if the amount is not specified, the resource is infinite "amount": 3000,
-            // so be careful when not specifying a number of products.
-            "amount": 3000,
-            // container is the size of the container, in mL.
-            "container": 1000,
+            // if the resource has a capacity cost is the price per container
-            // fixedCost is the cost of each container "fixedCost": 15
+            // otherwise it is the price per unit "cost": 15
         },
-        // powder behaves very similarly to liquids, but the units are in grams {
-            "name": "chocolate",
-            "resource": "powder",
-            "amount": 160,
-            "container": 160,
-            "fixedCost": 18.5
-        },
-        // gas has a very particular behaviour, kilometers are consumed instead of liters
+        // gas has a very particular behaviour, disance is consumed instead of liters
         // to make it easier to measure trips, to make this work, we need to specify the price per liter
         // and the vehicle's mileage
         {
           "name": "gas",
-          "resource": "gas",
+          "type": "gas-per-distance",
-          "amount": 5,
+          // like above, the amount is optional "amount": 5,
+          // cost per liter or galon
-          "price": 19,
+          "cost": 19,
-          "mileage": 14
+          // mileage is the distance per liter or galon "mileage": 14
         }
     ],